Zero-Delay Lossy Coding of Linear Vector Markov Sources: Optimality of Stationary Codes and Near Optimality of Finite Memory Codes: Preliminaries and Some Supporting Results

 From now on, we restrict the set of quantizers to quantizers having convex cells \cite{YukLinZeroDelay}.
 Formally, this quantizer class $\mathcal{Q}_c$ is defined by

-Thus, we replace $\mathcal{Q}$ with $\mathcal{Q}_c$ in Definition \ref{defPiA} to obtain the new class of policies denoted by $\Pi^C_W$.
+Thus, we replace $\mathcal{Q}$ with $\mathcal{Q}_c$ in Definition \ref{defPiA} to obtain the new class of policies denoted by ${\bf \Pi}^C_W$.

-\begin{definition} We denote by $\Pi^C_W$ the set of all quantization policies $\Pi= \{\hat{\eta}_t\} \in \Pi_W$ such that $\hat{\eta}_t : \mathcal{P}(\mathbb{R}^d ) \rightarrow \mathcal{Q}_c$, i.e., $Q_t = \hat{\eta}_t(\pi_t ) \in \mathcal{Q}_c$ for all $t \geq 0$.
-Furthermore, $\Pi^C_{WS}$ denotes the set of all quantization policies in $\Pi^C_W$ that are stationary, i.e., the policy $\{\hat{\eta}_t\}$ does not depend on the time index $t$. \end{definition}
+\begin{definition} We denote by ${\bf \Pi}^C_W$ the set of all quantization policies $\Pi= \{\hat{\eta}_t\} \in {\bf \Pi}_W$ such that $\hat{\eta}_t : \mathcal{P}(\mathbb{R}^d ) \rightarrow \mathcal{Q}_c$, i.e., $Q_t = \hat{\eta}_t(\pi_t ) \in \mathcal{Q}_c$ for all $t \geq 0$.
+Furthermore, ${\bf \Pi}^C_{WS}$ denotes the set of all quantization policies in ${\bf \Pi}^C_W$ that are stationary, i.e., the policy $\{\hat{\eta}_t\}$ does not depend on the time index $t$. \end{definition}

-\begin{remark} \mbox{\ } \\ \mbox{\ } \begin{itemize} \item[(i)] The set $\Pi^C_W$ is called the set of Markov quantization policies and $\Pi^C_{WS}$ is called the set of stationary Markov quantization policies. \item[(ii)] The convex codecell restriction may lead to suboptimality in general; however it includes the class of nearest neighbor quantizers studied in \cite{BorkarMitterTatikonda}.
+\begin{remark} \mbox{\ } \\ \mbox{\ } \begin{itemize} \item[(i)] The set ${\bf \Pi}^C_W$ is called the set of Markov quantization policies and ${\bf \Pi}^C_{WS}$ is called the set of stationary Markov quantization policies. \item[(ii)] The convex codecell restriction may lead to suboptimality in general; however it includes the class of nearest neighbor quantizers studied in \cite{BorkarMitterTatikonda}.
 For multiresolution scalar quantizers (MRSQ) and the squared error distortion measure, \cite{antos2012codecell,muresan2008quantization} showed that for discrete and continuous sources (even with bounded continuous densities), optimal fixed rate multiresolution scalar quantizers cannot have only convex codecells, proving that the convex codecells assumption leads to a loss in performance.
-However, the parametric representation of convex codecell quantizers allowed \cite{YukselOptimizationofChannels} to establish compactness and desired convergence properties.
+We introduce the convex codecell assumption for technical reasons; without this assumption the analysis of recursive policies seems very hard.
+Indeed, the parametric representation of convex codecell quantizers allowed \cite{YukselOptimizationofChannels} to establish compactness and desired convergence properties.
 In particular, in the absence of such a condition, it was shown in \cite[p.~878]{YukselOptimizationofChannels} that the space of quantizers is not closed under weak convergence. \end{itemize} \end{remark}

 Following \cite{YukLinZeroDelay} and \cite{YukselOptimizationofChannels}, in order to facilitate the stochastic control analysis of the quantization problem we will use an alternative representation of quantizers.
 A quantizer $Q : \mathbb{R}^d \rightarrow \mathcal{M}$ with cells $\{B_1, \ldots, B_M\}$, can also be identified with the stochastic kernel (regular conditional probability) on $\mathcal{M}$ given $\mathbb{R}^d$, also denoted by $Q$, defined by